jon-harper/OmniBox/docs/assembly_v2/rear_lid.md

 <figure markdown>
   [![illustration][lid2]{width="480"}][lid2]
   <figcaption>2.
-Flip the lid over and fasten the handle in place with two M3 x 8mm screws.</figcaption>
+Flip the lid over and fasten the handle in place with two (2) M3 x 8mm screws.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][lid3]{width="480"}][lid3]
   <figcaption>3.
 Place the assembled lid on top of the case.
-It is reversible.</figcaption>
+The lid is reversible.</figcaption>
 </figure>

 <figure markdown>